LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 * ``SyclKernel<EnclosedStatements>`` launches ``EnclosedStatements`` as a SYCL kernel.
 This kernel launch is synchronous.

 * ``SyclKernelAsync<EnclosedStatements>`` asynchronous version of SyclKernel.

-* ``SyclKernelNonTrivial<EnclosedStatements>`` Same as SyclKernel, but allows for non-trivially copyable kernels by preforming an allocation on the device followed by a memcpy.
-If the non-trivially data type in the kernel cannot be safely memcpy'd to the device the kernel the execution may be incorrect.

 RAJA provides statements to define loop tiling which can improve performance; e.g., by allowing CPU cache blocking or use of GPU shared memory.